-Every business needs to have a strong online presence, and choosing the right web hosting platform and content management system can make a big difference in how your customers will perceive your business—and how happy they are with your website.
-Two of the most prominent options available for your business website are WordPress and Squarespace but knowing which platform will best meet your business goals can be a challenge.
-In this article, we’ll break down the pros and cons of each platform in order to help you make an informed choice.
-Ultimately, it comes down to your specific needs and which platform’s strengths best complement your strategic vision.
+Every business needs a strong online presence.
+Choosing the right web hosting platform and content management system can make a big difference.
+This affects how your customers perceive your business and how happy they are with your website.
+Two of the most prominent options for your business website are WordPress and Squarespace.
+However, knowing which platform will best meet your business goals can be a challenge.

 Let’s start with the 800-pound gorilla of web publishing, WordPress.